MicrosoftDocs/learn/learn-pr/language/python-advanced-pytest/includes/2-parametrize.md

 - **Ambiguous test reports:** The test report doesn't clarify whether only one item failed or if there are multiple failures.
 - **Single test view:** All items are seen as a single test, which obscures individual item performance.
-- **Uncertain fixes:** If a failure is corrected, there's no way to know if all issues have been resolved without rerunning the entire test.
+- **Uncertain fixes:** If a failure is corrected, there's no way to know if all issues are resolved without rerunning the entire test.

 Let's modify the test to specifically include two items that are expected to fail: